List of lichens of Sri Lanka

 Sri Lanka is a tropical island situated close to the southern tip of India.
 It is situated in the middle of Indian Ocean.

 Lichens are a mutual relationship between algae or cyanobacteria with a fungus.
 Therefore it is a composite organism and not plants.
-Lichens can be found different shapes and forms.
+Lichens can be found in different shapes and forms.
 They are grouped by thallus type.
 Thallus growth forms typically correspond to a few basic internal structure types.
 Common names for lichens often come from a growth form or color that is typical of a lichen genus.
 Coloration is usually determined by the photosynthetic component.